Jan 31, 2021 - Education

 Healthcare providers are used to the unexpected from patients showing up in the clinic: A scan ordered for liver symptoms might reveal a spot in the lungs.
 Irregular findings on a blood test during an annual physical exam might lead to follow-up tests for leukemia.

-But what happens when a DNA test gives your patient a result about family relationships that they were not expecting?
+But what happens when a DNA test gives your patient a surprising result about family relationships?

-With more people engaging in direct-to-consumer tests like 23andMe that share information about genetic relationships between customers, more surprises are being revealed.
+More surprises are being revealed with more people engaging in direct-to-consumer tests like 23andMe that share information about genetic relationships between customers.

-If you work with a patient who comes into the clinic with a surprise DNA family discovery, below are a few questions to ask yourself and help your patient navigate this unexpected discovery.
+If you work with a patient who comes into the clinic with a surprise DNA family discovery, below are a few questions you should ask yourself to help your patient navigate this unexpected discovery.

 How is this affecting my patient?